Manaslu Circuit Trek

 Best TimeSpring and Autumn

-Although the gateway to the hidden terrain of the Manaslu region was just introduced way back in 1992 A.D, this region has a few number of footprints/visitors as special permits are required to enter this Manaslu Conservation Area, due to which it remains the same as the 90's era, where Himalayan flora and wildlife are still in their pristine condition.
-During your acclimatization day, at Sama gaon, you will also get to visit the famous wetland of Birendra Lake and the thrilling Manaslu Base Camp as well.
+Although the gateway to the hidden terrain of the Manaslu Trail was just introduced way back in 1992 A.D, this region has a small number of footprints/visitors, as special permits are required to enter this Manaslu Conservation Area, due to which it remains the same as the 90's era, where Himalayan flora and wildlife are still in their pristine condition.
+During your acclimatisation day in Sama gaon, you will also visit the famous Birendra Lake wetland and the thrilling Manaslu Base Camp.

-Even though this Manaslu Trekking itinerary 12 Days might sound like a rapid itinerary, it is an expertly customized itinerary, with a gradual ascent of 400-500 meters per day, without going beyond 500 meters, which suits every pace of hikers, from beginners to family-friendly adventurers as well.
-The package is itself a comfort journey, ensuring safety and proper acclimatization, so your body gets used to the rising high elevation, following the safety guidelines for this trip beforehand, and the assistance of our professional trekking guides, highly contributing to a smooth Himalayan adventure.
+This 12‑day itinerary may seem fast, but it follows a gradual ascent of 400–500 m per day, never exceeding 500 m, which suits beginners and family‑friendly hikers.
+The package itself is a comfort journey, ensuring safety and proper acclimatisation so your body gets used to the high elevation, following the safety guidelines for this trip beforehand, and the assistance of our professional trekking guides, all of which contribute to a smooth Himalayan adventure.

-• Explore the off-beaten and most isolated area, traversing through the less crowded wild trekking route of the Himalayas
+• Explore the off-beaten and most isolated area, traversing through the less crowded route of the Himalayas

 • Cross the challenging high altitude pass of the Larke La at 5160 meters